-Once the end of the year celebration are over, I just want the winter to be over too!
-Obviously with this chilly weather, it’s not gonna happen anytime soon!
-So I just made a little jungle nook to help me wait until summer time!
+Once the end of the year celebration is over, I just want the winter to be over too!
+Obviously, with this chilly weather, it’s not gonna happen anytime soon!
+So I just made a little jungle nook to help me wait until summertime!

 Make a paper leaves garland

 RELATED: DIY Paper Palm Leaf